Cloud server configurations

 OpenStack API

-Flavor will only be available for the one project and pool for which you are configured authorization in OpenStack API.
+Flavor will only be available for a single project and pool for which you have configured authorization in the OpenStack API.

 -